xihreaux01/Parsec/README.md

 ## License

 <!-- TODO: finalize.
 Intended: GNU General Public License v3.0 or later (GPLv3-or-later). -->
-Parsec is intended to be released under the **GNU General Public License v3.0 or later**.
-See `LICENSE` for the full text once added.
+Parsec is released under the **GNU General Public License v3.0 or later**.
+See `LICENSE` for the full text.

 ## Acknowledgments